-The exterior surfaces of the vehicle are trimmed with inch tape and photographic targets to facilitate analysis of the high-speed crash films (Figure 4).
-The scheme consists of four 61-cm length gages in four separate reference planes: the surface of the roof, the surface of the hood, the surface of the driver door, and a vertical plane passing through the centerline of the driver seat.
+The exterior surfaces of the vehicle are trimmed with segmented tape and photographic targets to facilitate analysis of the high-speed camera footage (Figure 4).
+The scheme consists of four gages in separate reference planes: two 50-cm-length gages, one each on the surface of the hood and on the surface of the driver door; and two 75-cm-length gages, one each on the surface of the roof and in a vertical plane passing through the centerline of the driver seat.
 The location of the vehicle accelerometers and the location of the vehicle's precrash center of gravity are marked with photographic targets applied to the appropriate top surfaces of the vehicle.
 An additional target also is placed at the rear of the vehicle on the centerline.

-The locations of the driver door latch, left rear door latch, and driver shoulder belt upper anchorage D-ring are marked on the side surfaces with photographic targets.
-The steering wheel is highlighted with inch tape, and the left front tire is highlighted with white paint.
-To determined vehicle alignment with the barrier at impact, inch tape is placed at 39 and 41 percent of vehicle width
+The locations of the driver door latch, the left rear door latch, and the driver shoulder belt upper anchorage D-ring are marked on the side surfaces with photographic targets.
+The steering wheel is highlighted with tape, and the left front tire is highlighted with white paint.
+To determine vehicle alignment with the barrier at impact, tape is placed at 39 and 41% of the vehicle width.